gearglow/ReptiliaWithATwist/The List.md

 "And maybe a smallish apartment, and a workshop, along with?"

 "Oh, easily, Harry!
-Capacity is not a problem with this trunk."
+Capacity is no problem with this trunk."

 Harry nodded.
 "I guess we're taking it with us today, then!
 We'll have to pick up a new control stone before we leave the Alley.
 Now, what about some of this furniture?"